 - Include 12-20 pieces of work from the last two years.

-- Include examples of architectural work, design, drawing, painting, photography, printmaking, sculpture, 3-D renderings, and/or work in other media.
+- Include examples of architectural work, design (e.g. clothing, interior spaces, logos, posters, websites), drawing, painting, photography, printmaking, sculpture, 3-D renderings, work in other media, and/or things you have sewn, built, or invented.

 - Include some samples of drawing from observation (instead of from imagination or reproduced from photographs).